Lumbar puncture

 Preparing for your lumbar puncture

 Check your appointment letter for how to prepare for your lumbar puncture test.
 You are usually able to eat and drink before your test.

 Tell your doctor if you’re taking medicines that changes how your blood clots.
-This includes:

-Your doctor will tell you if you need to stop taking these medicines and how long before your test.
+They will tell you if you need to stop taking these medicines and how long before your test.
 All other medicines you can usually take as normal.
+But do check with your doctor or nurse beforehand.

-Children and some adults may have this under a general anaesthetic (GA) Open a glossary item or with sedation Open a glossary item.
+Children and some adults may have this under a general anaesthetic Open a glossary item or with sedation Open a glossary item.
 If you are having it this way you have to stop eating and drinking for some time before the test.
 Your appointment letter or a member of the healthcare team will tell you how long for.

 What happens during a lumbar puncture?